Chapter 13 Bankruptcy

-A Chapter 13 bankruptcy may allow a client to accomplish several different goals: 1) curing a deficiency on a secured debt; 2) paying back taxes owed; and 3) reorganizing and consolidating unsecured debt.
+A Chapter 13 bankruptcy may allow a client to accomplish several different goals: 1) curing a deficiency on a secured liability; 2) paying back taxes owed; and 3) reorganizing and consolidating unsecured liability.

-Curing a Deficiency on Secured Debt, Lowering Car Payments and Paying Back Taxes
+Curing a Deficiency on Secured Liability, Lowering Car Payments and Paying Back Taxes

 How the Process Works